-But I always wanted to be there for those fireworks firstly, because it would get me pumped for the show (it really was a sick intro), and secondly, because I wanted to make sure I had my eyes on a TV as it started because I knew Stone Cold was coming out.
+But I always wanted to be there for those fireworks firstly, because it would get me pumped for the show (), and secondly, because I wanted to make sure I had my eyes on a TV as it started because I knew Stone Cold was coming out.
 And when Stone Cold was introduced, there was a more than decent chance that he might, given the opportunity, see fit to open a can of whoop ass.

 When the glass broke and his music started playing, I’d get chills every time.
 You didn’t know whether the Stone Cold Stunner was coming then or at the end of the show, but you knew you’d see one at some point and you were looking forward to it.